Close Icon

 3. The Pig and Whistle

-Tripadvisor 4/5– Bar / British / Pub– ££-£££
+TripAdvisor 4/5– Bar / British / Pub– ££-£££

 For hearty, home-cooked pub grub, The Pig and Whistle is amongst our favourites places to eat in Cartmel.